TD-Dan/godot-free-look-camera/README.md

 - Look around by holding right click and moving the mouse
 - Move forward and backward with W and S
 - Move left and right with A and D
-- Move up and down with Q and E
+- Move up and down with Q and E in global coordinates
 - Change movement speed by using the scroll wheel
 - Temporary increase speed by holding shift